jtro0/RDMA-KV-store/README.md

 # RDMA based key-value store
 A multithreaded key-value server using RDMA technology, and accommodating benchmark, used for my Bachelor Thesis: Scalability of RDMA transport types in a Key-Value store application.
-Report and presentation can be found in the `docs` folder.
+The thesis report can be found in `write_up/thesis.pdf`.

 The server and benchmarking support RDMA transport types RC, UC, and UD, along with TCP.
 For RDMA, this program makes use of two-sided channel semantics, `SEND` and `RECV`.
+Benchmarking is done with 10 million key-value store operations (GET and SET).

 ## Dependencies
 ### Building